-We are specialists in the area of trust and estate litigation and we frequently represent individuals, trust beneficiaries, personal representatives, trustees, administrators and other fiduciaries in disputes concerning trusts and estates, the management and administration thereof, the duties of fiduciaries, will contests, the interpretation of trust and estate planning instruments and the proper disposition of trust and estate assets.
-We have achieved outstanding results in these practice areas.
+We frequently represent individuals, trust beneficiaries, personal representatives, trustees, administrators and other fiduciaries in disputes concerning trusts and estates, the management and administration thereof, the duties of fiduciaries, will contests, the interpretation of trust and estate planning instruments and the proper disposition of trust and estate assets.
+These matters are often a part of a larger piece of business litigation.

-- In 2018, we obtained a Probate Court Order removing the Trustee of a Trust and appointing the Successor Trustee requested by DAVISON LAW to administer, distribute and account for Trust assets.
+- We obtained a Probate Court Order removing the Trustee of a Trust and appointing the Successor Trustee requested by Davison Law to administer, distribute and account for Trust assets.

-- Also, in 2018, on the Petition to Remove Trustee and Appoint Successor Trustee filed by DAVISON LAW, the Probate Court approved the Settlement under which the corporate Trustee resigned and the proposed Successor Trustee was appointed to office.
+- On our Petition to Remove Trustee and Appoint Successor Trustee, the Probate Court approved the settlement under which the corporate Trustee resigned and the proposed Successor Trustee was appointed to office.

-- In 2016, we obtained a Court Order striking Objections to the allowance of a Will and the Appointment of the Personal Representative, leading to the rapid resolution of all claims asserted in the Probate Court.
+- We obtained an Order striking Objections to the allowance of a Will and the Appointment of the Personal Representative, leading to the rapid resolution of all claims asserted in the Probate Court.

-- In 2016, we resolved claims relating to an estate shortly after we obtained temporary restraining orders and attachments in the Superior Court freezing all assets in the estate and a related trust (approximately $6 million) as well as all personal assets of the trustee and personal representative, where the fiduciary had usurped the entire trust corpus.
+- We resolved claims relating to an Estate shortly after we obtained Temporary Restraining Orders and Attachments in the Superior Court freezing all assets in the Estate and a related Trust (approximately $6 million) as well as all personal assets of the Trustee and Personal Representative, where the fiduciary had transferred the entire Trust corpus to himself.

-- In 2016, we achieved resolution (through a buy-out on favorable terms) of a longstanding and intractable dispute among shareholders in a closely-held business where our client inherited her interest in the business from his father, a founder, and was subsequently frozen out of the company.
+- We achieved resolution (through a buy-out on favorable terms) of a longstanding and intractable dispute among shareholders in a closely-held business where our client inherited her interest in the business from her father, a founder, and was subsequently frozen out of the company.

 - We obtained summary judgment from the Superior Court for our client in a lawsuit alleging that a general power of appointment was not properly exercised in favor of our client.